-The possession, storage, or use of firearms, explosives of any type (including fireworks), chemicals or weapons of any sort is not permitted anywhere on campus.
+The possession, storage, or use of firearms, ammunition or explosives of any type (including fireworks), chemicals or weapons of any sort is not permitted anywhere on campus.
 This includes hunting bows and arrows and hunting knives.
-The term "weapon" means firearms, explosives, metal knuckles, and knives with blades more than 2.5 inches long, or any other instrument identified as a weapon in published College policies.
+The term "weapon" means firearms, explosives, metal knuckles, and knives with blades more than 2.5 inches long, or any other instrument identified as a weapon in published College policies and the California Penal Code.
+It is also a violation of this policy to use an item with a lawful purpose (i.e. scissors, kitchen knife, baseball bat) in a manner which could or does result in an act of violence or a threat of violence against another person.
 Any item that is brandished as a weapon will be treated as a violation of College policy.
 Items include, but are not limited to, use of a fake or toy gun, brandishing a pocket knife, or a hand held under clothing to simulate a weapon.